UnsignedInt8/Forever/README.md

 npm run build
 ```

 Done!
-The website files are located in `build` folder.
+The website files are located in the `build` folder.

-### 3. Launch a http-server
+### 3. Launch a HTTP server

-You also need to launch a http-server on you machine to host the website.
+You also need to launch a http-server on your machine to host the website.

 ```
 npm i -g http-server